wenewzhang/mixin_labs-java-bot/README2.md

   );
 }
 ```
-When bot sends Bitcoin to user successfully, the jsObj.get("amount") is negative.
+The jsObj.get("amount") is negative if bot send Bitcoin to user successfully.
-When users send Bitcoin to bot, the jsObj.get("amount") is positive.
+The jsObj.get("amount") is positive if bot received Bitcoin from user.
-The last, call MixinBot.transfer to refund the coins back to user.
+Call MixinBot.transfer to refund the coins back to user.

 ## Advanced usage
-In some situations, you want guild user to pay coins to bot, Mixin Network provides many methods for that.
+Mixin Messenger provide many API so you can enable user to pay coins to bot.

 ### Send AppCard
-Send a link which contains icon, title and description, users click the icon to pay coins to bot
+Send a link which contains icon, title and description, users click the icon to pay.
 ```java
 if (msgP.toLowerCase().equals("pay")) {
   MixinBot.sendAppCard(webSocket,